-(c) Effective Subsequent to 2018 but not Adopted Early
+Effective Subsequent to 2019 but not Adopted Early

-There are new PFRS, amendments, interpretations and annual improvements to existing standards effective for annual periods subsequent to 2018, which are adopted by the FRSC.
-Management will adopt the following relevant pronouncements in accordance with their transitional provisions; and, unless otherwise stated, none of these are expected to have significant impact on the Company's financial statements:
+There are amendments to existing standards effective for annual periods subsequent to 2019, which are adopted by the FRSC.
+Management will adopt the following relevant pronouncements in accordance with their transitional provisions; and, unless otherwise stated, none of these are expected to have significant impact on the Company's financial statements.